kgrewee/roobie/README.md

 - [JavaScript Docs](docs/js)
 - CSS Docs - Coming Soon

-## Problem

-Website code is often sloppy and inefficient.
-Developers follow different code patterns and naming conventions when making CSS classes and JavaScript functions.
-CSS properties are repeated on multiple classes and applied to a single element, creating duplicate code and slower load times.
-Most projects are built from scratch, instead of using a template, making the process un-replicable and time consuming.

-## Solution

-Centralize common web properties, functions, themes, and animations to help teams collaborate effectively.
-Reuse core CSS classes and JavaScript functions instead of writing custom code.
-Always build from a template.

-The result is:

-- Increased maintainability
-- Increased development speed
-- Reduced custom code
-- Reduced code cleanup

 ## Contributions

-Contributions are welcome.
-Feel free to contribute CSS Classes, JS functions, themes, examples, etc.  Branch from `develop` and make a pull request to `develop` when your branch is ready.
+Contributions are always welcome.
+Feel free to contribute anything that will make web development easier and more efficient.
+Branch from `develop` and make a pull request to `develop` when your branch is ready.
 We will review it.
-Solid contributors will be granted merge privledges.
+We are always looking for more help and feedback.

 ## Examples